HWNi/DATA515-Project/README.md

-## How is Uber changing Taxis in New York City?
+## How is Uber changing Taxi in New York City?

 Uber is a new riding model which connects drivers and passengers and provides ride-sharing service with a fair rate.
 This visualization tool enable user to analyze and compare Uber and taxi traffic of neighbors in NYC.